ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/LAMGrids.rst

 .. _RRFS_CONUS_25km:

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/RRFS_CONUS_25km.sphr.native_wrtcmp.png
    :alt: Map of the continental United States 25 kilometer domain.
-The computational grid boundaries appear in red and the write-component grid appears just inside the computational grid boundaries in blue.
+The computational grid boundaries appear in red and the write component grid appears just inside the computational grid boundaries in blue.

-   *The boundary of the RRFS_CONUS_25km computational grid (red) and corresponding write-component grid (blue).*
+   *The boundary of the RRFS_CONUS_25km computational grid (red) and corresponding write component grid (blue).*

 The final predefined :term:`CONUS` grid (:numref:`Fig. %s <RRFS_CONUS_25km>`) uses a 25-km resolution and
 is meant mostly for quick testing to ensure functionality prior to using a higher-resolution domain.